 The same light source that sends the pulse of light in the direction of the mirror also sends a pulse of light towards the observer, as shown on the left.
 The emission of this pulse marks the start of a new tick of the clock.
 Later, when the light pulse returns from the mirror and enters the detector, the detector triggers the light source again to send another pulse.
 The emission of this second pulse marks the end of this clock tick and the start of the next one.
 This second pulse also travels towards the observer, arriving somewhat later.

-Let us now turn the clock horizontal.
-This is shown on the right.
+Let us now turn the clock horizontal as shown on the right.
 The diagram of the clock has been simplified.
 An observer watches the clock's electronic counter as it counts the clock ticks.
 The observer is stationary with respect to the clock.
 Whether the observer and the clock are stationary or moving together at the same velocity v is irrelevant to the period of the clock tick observed by the observer.

 Ignoring the "negligible" delay in the clock's electronics, the period of the clock tick will be 2x/c seconds.
 Now suppose the clock is moving away from the observer at velocity v, as depicted below.